ryantd42/NY-Legislative-Git/2023/S1872A-2023/bill.md

- HOUSING ASSISTANCE, WHICH SHALL INCLUDE, BUT NOT BE LIMITED TO, A FAMILY SHELTER, A SHELTER FOR ADULTS, A HOTEL, AN EMERGENCY APARTMENT, A DOMES- TIC VIOLENCE SHELTER, A RUNAWAY AND HOMELESS YOUTH SHELTER,  OR  A  SAFE HOUSE FOR REFUGEES OPERATING IN THIS STATE SHALL HAVE AT ITS PREMISES AT ALL TIMES:
+ HOUSING ASSISTANCE, WHICH SHALL INCLUDE, BUT NOT BE LIMITED TO, A FAMILY SHELTER, A SHELTER FOR ADULTS, A HOTEL, AN EMERGENCY APARTMENT, A DOMES- TIC VIOLENCE SHELTER, A RUNAWAY AND HOMELESS YOUTH SHELTER,  OR  A  SAFE HOUSE FOR REFUGEES OPERATING IN THIS STATE SHALL HAVE AT ITS PREMISES:
-  (A)  AN  OPIOID  ANTAGONIST  AND  A METHOD OF ADMINISTERING IT ON SITE WHICH MAY INCLUDE, BUT NOT BE LIMITED TO, A NALOXONE KIT; AND (B) AT A MINIMUM, ONE EMPLOYEE TRAINED IN  THE  ADMINISTRATION  OF  AN OPIOID ANTAGONIST ON DUTY AT ALL TIMES.
+  (A)  AN  OPIOID ANTAGONIST AND A METHOD OF ADMINISTERING IT ON SITE AT ALL TIMES WHICH MAY INCLUDE, BUT NOT BE LIMITED TO, A NALOXONE KIT; AND (B) AT A MINIMUM, ONE EMPLOYEE TRAINED IN  THE  ADMINISTRATION  OF  AN OPIOID  ANTAGONIST ON DUTY AT ALL TIMES WHEN APPLICABLE LAW, REGULATION, CODE, OR OPERATING PLAN APPROVED BY A SOCIAL SERVICES  DISTRICT  OR  THE COMMISSIONER OTHERWISE REQUIRES EMPLOYEES TO BE AT THE PREMISES.
-  2. ALL  EMPLOYEES OF PROVIDERS OF TEMPORARY PUBLIC HOUSING ASSISTANCE WHO ARE AUTHORIZED TO ADMINISTER AN OPIOID ANTAGONIST SHALL:
+  2. ALL EMPLOYEES OF PROVIDERS OF TEMPORARY HOUSING ASSISTANCE WHO ARE AUTHORIZED TO ADMINISTER AN OPIOID ANTAGONIST SHALL:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00670-03-4
+ S. 1872--A  2

   (A) HAVE COMPLETED AN INITIAL TRAINING PROGRAM, WHICH  MAY  INCLUDE  A DEPARTMENT  OF  HEALTH  REGISTERED  OPIOID  OVERDOSE PREVENTION TRAINING PROGRAM;
   (B) COMPLETE A REFRESHER TRAINING PROGRAM AT LEAST EVERY TWO YEARS;

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00670-01-3
- S. 1872  2

   (C)  CONTACT  THE  EMERGENCY  MEDICAL  SYSTEM DURING ANY RESPONSE TO A VICTIM OF SUSPECTED DRUG OVERDOSE AND ADVISE IF AN OPIOID ANTAGONIST  IS BEING USED;
   (D)  COMPLY  WITH  PROTOCOLS FOR RESPONSE TO VICTIMS OF SUSPECTED DRUG OVERDOSE; AND